 2 Liela str., Jelgava, LV-3001

 … and inform International Cooperation Centre about upcoming dispatch.

 All international students are supposed to obtain the student card (ISIC).
 This card is very useful during the stay in Latvia.
 This student card gives various discounts at theatres, cinemas, etc. The card also gives a discount when a student travels by bus or train within the country and within the towns.
-ISIC student card is necessary also for getting access to the university library and sport centre.
-To get this card, the student should fill in an Application form after arrival to Latvia.
+ISIC student card is necessary also for getting access to the university library and the sports centre.
+To get the ISIC card, the student must fill in an application form after arriving in Latvia.
 For more information concerning obtaining the card contact International Cooperation Centre.
 More information about ISIC: https://isic.lv/

 Stay socially integrated and enjoy your student life!